CasperKristiansson/pydantic-fixturegen/docs/cli.md

 # CLI: drive generation from commands

 > Learn every command, flag, and default so you can script generation with confidence.
+Full reference (and the examples below) live at <https://pydantic-fixturegen.kitgrid.dev/> — the CLI prints the same URL in every `--help` screen so you always have a breadcrumb back to the docs.

 ## Global options